|

 Civil and religious rights

-for all inhabitants of Israel. ·
+for all residents. ·

-reached the same conclusion."
 TWO STATE PLANS Two-state plans seek to end the current status of

 indeterminacy and limbo.
 Many believe that two-state plans will prevent a